VanLaser/analog-controls-for-armored-core-ps2/README.md

 #### Notes

 The patch _might_ work with the Adrenaline, if that emulator is also able to map a right analog pad and send the data inside the game, as PPSSPP does.
 Otherwise, somebody has to write a plugin for that.
-UPDATE: I got a couple of reports that it does work with Adrenaline on Vita, if any plugins or mappings for the right analog are disabled.
+UPDATE: I got a couple of reports that at least AC3 Portable patched ISO mod does work with Adrenaline on Vita, if any plugins or mappings for the right analog are disabled.

-Even if it's a 'cwcheat' (that continuously writes in memory), the patched addresses actually contain all the needed relocation fixes for it to work by directly patching the main executable file.
-In other words, if one knows how to extract/convert the data from the cwcheat and map it to file offsets, then actually patches a decrypted EBOOT.BIN file and inserts it back into the original ISO (e.g. by using UMDGen), it should work in PPSSPP (and maybe Adrenaline) without the need to enable cheats.

 ##### How about Armored Core: Last Raven Portable?